 There’s a curious thing that happens when a divorce touches a community.
-Where once parents, children, friends and siblings believed in the power of love and the permanency of marriage, confidence gives way to cynicism and uncertainity.
+Where once parents, friends and siblings believed in the power of love and the permanency of marriage, confidence gives way to cynicism and uncertainty.

-No successful athlete, artist, musician or business person has succeeded by aspiring to failure.
+No successful athlete, artist, musician or business person has succeeded by aspiring to failure or mediocrity.
 If we don’t expect our marriage to last, chances are it won’t.
-If we don’t aspire to providing the stability of both parents in the one home, we can be almost certain that we won’t.
+If we don’t aspire to providing children the stability of both parents in the one home, we can be almost certain that we won’t.

 The first step towards rebuilding marriage as a life-long commitment in our society is believing it is both possible and optimal.
 Pretending ‘it doesn’t really matter’ is unhelpful, to everyone involved.